How To Learn To Speak a Foreign Language With Social Anxiety

 1) Don’t find a teacher, find a friend

-There is a good chance that you don’t want to talk with others because you don’t know them.
+There is a good chance that you don’t want to talk to others because you don’t know them.

 But you don’t feel this way around friends or people you trust, do you?

-Having such a contact with another person drastically changes the way you experience lessons.
+Having such contact with another person drastically changes the way you experience lessons.

 That’s why you should pay close attention to a person who will become your language partner or your teacher.

 Look for similarities.
 Try a lesson to make sure that this person is trustworthy.
 And, what’s most important, don’t be a weirdo.
 “Hi, my name is Bartosz.
 Do you wanna be my friend?”.
 Ugh.